misaki-web/grepp/README.md

 	grep+ "g+nore:declare"

+To limit results to one occurrence per file, start the search expression with `g+one:`:

+	grep+ "g+one:declare"

-To speed up search, binary files and the following folders from control version applications are excluded from search:
+In order to speed up search, binary files and the following folders from control version applications are excluded from search:

 - `.bzr` from GNU Bazaar
 - `.git` from Git